 - A Goofy Movie combines Disney's traditional subversion of this trope with a Spit Take.
 Specifically, when PJ sees that Max has successfully gotten onstage with Powerline, Pete promptly spits an entire mouthful beer onto the screen.
 We then see the concert as the beer pours down the screen.

-- In The Movie of Kim Possible, Shego is shown drinking something and although it's never stated what the beverage is, it looks suspiciously like a Long Island Iced Tea and it's unlikely that the criminal-underworld nightclub was serving Pepsi.
+- In Kim Possible Movie: So the Drama, Shego is shown drinking something and although it's never stated what the beverage is, it looks suspiciously like a Long Island Iced Tea and it's unlikely that the criminal-underworld nightclub was serving Pepsi.

 - In Bon Voyage, Charlie Brown (And Don't Come Back!!), Snoopy goes to a "café" and gets drunk on a frothy beverage.
 The mug labels it as "root beer"... even though they're in France and it isn't called that in French.